Jeffrey Leiden: Vertex

-On October 24, 2019, Vertex reached an agreement with NHS England for all currently licensed Vertex cystic fibrosis medicines, having previously reached similar agreements with countries including Scotland, Ireland and France.
 While Leiden served as chairman, the market capitalization of Vertex Pharmaceuticals increased from $7.74 billion at the beginning of 2012 to $69.97 billion in April 2020.

 On April 1, 2020, Leiden transitioned to the role of executive chairman.
 He was succeeded by Reshma Kewalramani, who was previously the company's chief medical officer.
-Leiden will serve as executive chairman until April 2024.
+Leiden currently serves as executive chairman.